-BCI offers two granting programs, Student Research Scholarships and Global Grassroots Grants, designed to create and support a new generation of talented young researchers and conservationists dedicated to the lasting survival of the world’s 1,300+ species of bats.
+BCI has traditionally offered two granting programs, Student Research Scholarships and Global Grassroots Grants, designed to create and support a new generation of talented young researchers and conservationists dedicated to the lasting survival of the world’s 1,300+ species of bats.

-If you are interested in applying for either of BCI’s granting programs, please read the details below to identify which program is best for you and to confirm your eligibility.
+If you are interested in applying for one of BCI’s granting programs, please read the details below to identify which program is best for you and to confirm your eligibility.

 Student Research Scholarships